GuillerminaLorenzo/reading/README.md

 ## Running the App
 Run `npx expo start` to run the project.
 You can run this app by downloading the Expo Go app on through your phone's app store, then connecting it to the QR code shown in the command line.
-If you have emulators installed, you can press 'a' or 'i' to run the app through the android and iOS emulators respectively.
+If you have emulators installed, you can press `a` or `i` to run the app through the android and iOS emulators respectively.

 ## How to use the app
 By default the app will run using the HTML content given in assets/index.js.
 If you would like to use a different source, here is a guide that you will need to follow: